rishiqwerty/notes_drf/README.md

     ```

 **Extras**
-- Added one more script to deactivate shared notes which were shared for limited duration of time.
+- Added one more script to deactivate shared notes which were shared for the limited duration of time.
 This is supposed to be run regularly as a cron
 Run it from backend folder
     ```
         python deactivate_shared_notes.py